wevm/viem/.changeset/spotty-llamas-think.md

 "viem": patch
 ---

-Infer multicall address from client chain
+Added inference for multicall address from client chain.